smbjorklund/media_update/doc/terms.md

 ### w1

-Version 1 of UiB's web site.
+Version 1 of UiB’s web site.
 Implemented mostly as a static site, but also contained a few CGI scripts and later some PHP scripts.
 Introduced in [1993](http://alfred.uib.no/det.var.tider/) and parts of it is unfortunately still going strong; served from webber.uib.no.
 The first versions ran on